 6. Should healthcare workers with no underlying illness who are unvaccinated be offered antiviral prophylaxis?

 - Currently, prophylaxis is only given to at-risk groups and is not recommended as an alternative to immunisation.
-The use of prophylactic antivirals in individuals not in riskgroups as a way of controlling an outbreak in hospital settings is not recommended by PHE.
+The use of prophylactic antivirals in individuals not in riskgroups as a way of controlling an outbreak in hospital settings is not recommended by the PHE Respiratory Diseases Department.
 Healthcare workers who are not in an at-risk group may continue to work, using appropriate personal protective equipment and should rapidly report any illness.
 They should then be excluded from work promptly if they develop symptoms consistent with influenza.
 The importance of seasonal influenza immunisation of healthcare workers needs to be emphasised as does the advice for staff not to come to work if they are ill

 7. What is the role of previously diagnosed influenza (laboratory detected) when a person presents with a new influenza-like illness in the same season?